 According to the Wedding Anniversary Gift Guide year, 16 is Silver Holloware.
-This seems fitting considering we seem to loose multiple forks with each recent move.
+This seems fitting considering we seem to lose multiple forks with each recent move.

 Our roles are ever-shifting as the boy’s needs change, as job demands change, and as we figure out our strengths and limits.
 I love watching your relationship with Elijah and Levi deepen.
 As they take on new challenges you are there with them reminding them to be courageous, and they are listening.

-I love seeing you put into practice at home all the thing we’ve heard you say on the football field the last decade and I love seeing our sons respond.
+I love seeing you put into practice at home all the things we’ve heard you say on the football field the last decade and I love seeing our sons respond.

 We are figuring out another new normal these days, and yet our home has a calmness to it that I haven’t felt in years.
 I know it is in large part because that is the tempo and tone you strive for.